vishnuajithg/CertifyChain/README.md

 Open a Pull Request

 ## 📄 License
-This project is licensed under the MIT license - see the LICENSE.md file for details.
+This project is licensed under the MIT license - see the [LICENSE](LICENSE) file for details.